Networking has become an inevitable part of career building.

 Make your strangers feel that they matter by addressing them with their names (preceded by proper salutations if necessary).

 No matter how complicated the person’s first name is, use it, without doing any spelling mistake.
-Like,
+Like, “Hi John, how are you?”

 It increases the odds that John will revert back.